 From features to benefits

-Another way to use storytelling techniques is to focus your writing on benefits, rather than features.
+Another way to use storytelling techniques is to focus your content on benefits, rather than features.
 We often describe presentation storytelling as the act of putting information into context, and the movement from features to benefits illustrates this quite clearly.

-A feature describes something: “Push-button starter,” or “3-Year Warranty.”
-A benefit describes how things will change as a result of using that product: “Faster start times,” or “Worry-free operation.”
+A benefit describes how things will change as a result of using that product: "Faster start times," or "Worry-free operation."

 By focusing on benefits, you’ll automatically start to show how things will change with your product/service, and you’ll be telling a story while you do it!